5 Of The Best Cycling Headphones

 Comfort & Fit

-The comfort and fit of a pair of headphones is quite a subjective topic but the five options we’ve highlighted should cover off most types of ears/heads!
+The comfort and fit of a pair of headphones is quite a subjective topic but the five options we’ve highlighted should cover most types of ears/heads!

 We haven’t chosen to review any wired options here as the freedom of movement and technology in wireless headphones now is just plain better for cyclists.
 One drawback previously was the battery life but wireless headphones have come a long way over the last few years.